Sal's Site

-The M’s Gave Pop a Wake-up Call
+The M’s Give Pop a Wake-up Call

-Following the musical integrity that classic indie bands such as Guided by Voices and Sonic Youth have displayed over the years, The M’s make records that please them, which is thankfully splendid stuff.
+Guided by the musical integrity that classic indie bands such as Guided by Voices and Sonic Youth have displayed over the years, The M’s make records that please them, which is thankfully splendid stuff.

 The M’s make records that please them, which is thankfully splendid stuff.

-Beatlesque melodies with a sprinkling of 1990s-era Blur and their own brand of gritty (but sometimes cleaned-up) garage rock is how The M’s do it, though Josh Chicoine (vocals, guitar), Robert Hicks (vocals, guitar), Joey King (vocals, bass), and Steve Versaw (drums) are not a group of musicians who like being pigeonholed.
+Beatlesque melodies with a sprinkling of 1990s-era Blur and their own brand of gritty garage rock is how The M’s do it, though Josh Chicoine (vocals, guitar), Robert Hicks (vocals, guitar), Joey King (vocals, bass), and Steve Versaw (drums) are not a group of musicians who like being pigeonholed.

 The M’s started in 2000 playing in a grungy Chicago basement, writing and recording together, just hanging out as friends with no intention of conquering the world with their music.

 Recording an album wasn’t on the agenda — at first.
-And the guys — all of whom had been in other bands before — knew from the beginning they’d be all-in underground indie if they decided to make a go of it.
+And the guys — all of whom had been in other bands before — knew from the start they’d be all-in underground indie if they decided to make a go of it.

-“The music industry for us was sort of like this weird thing that we didn’t understand, and so we didn’t try to understand it,” said Josh Chicoine, a Champaign, Illinois, resident who graduated from Centennial High School in 1991.
+“The music industry for us was sort of like this weird thing that we didn’t understand, and so we didn’t try to understand it,” said Josh Chicoine, a former Champaign, Illinois, resident who graduated from Centennial High School in 1991.

 The M’s self-titled, self-produced first album on the Brilliante label is a super-tuneful concoction of three previously released EPs.
 The CD flows well and contains instant sing-along tunes from top to bottom.
 Songs such as “Dirty Old Dog,” “Banishment of Love,” “Holdin’ Up” and “Maggie” are rife with hooks and sweet-sounding harmonies.